 Drea de Matteo as Adriana.
 She went from a being an extra in the pilot and a minor character in the first season to one of the most popular characters and a big hit with critics especially in season 5 when her storyline came to a head and fans were devastated by the death of the character.
 Drea de Matteo won the Emmy for her performance in that episode.

-Genre Turning Point: Not only did The Sopranos make HBO universally known, it also established that high quality television drama can compete with film and literature in terms of telling artfully constructed, sophisticated stories for adults.
-The Sopranos is also credited with demonstrating that shows with complicated, continuity-heavy plots that didn't spoonfeed information to the audience could be successful - a revelation without which shows like The Wire and Game of Thrones would undoubtedly never have been greenlit.
-This eventually started spreading to basic cable as well, most notably with Breaking Bad.
+Genre Turning Point: For the entire medium of television.
+Not only did The Sopranos make HBO universally known, it also established that high quality television drama can compete with film and literature in terms of telling artfully constructed, sophisticated stories for adults.
+The Sopranos is also credited with demonstrating that shows with complicated, continuity-heavy plots that didn't spoonfeed information to the audience could be successful—a revelation without which shows like The Wire and Game of Thrones would undoubtedly never have been greenlit.
+This eventually started spreading to basic cable as well, starting with Mad Men (created by a Sopranos veteran), and most notably executed with Breaking Bad.
 It also made the deaths of major characters a regular device in its storytelling, to the point thatnobodywas completely safe.
 This is now a staple of acclaimed television dramas.
 All of this has brought about what many consider to be a golden age of dramatic television.

-Harsher in Hindsight: During Christopher's drug intervention, he counters Tony's criticism of his addiction by decrying Tony's weight and says that he's gonna die of a heart attack by the time he's 50.
-James Gandolfini died of just that on 19 June 2013, at the age of 51.
+During Christopher's drug intervention, he counters Tony's criticism of his addiction by decrying Tony's weight and says that he's gonna die of a heart attack by the time he's 50.
+James Gandolfini died of a heart attack on June 19, 2013 at 51 years old.

-Any scene between Tony and Meadow.
-Gandolfini never got to spend that kind of time with his own daughter, who was born just a few months before his death.
+Any scene between Tony and Meadow, because James Gandolfini never got to spend that kind of time with his own daughter, who was born just a few months before his death.

 One of the subplots of the final season was Tony losing a grip on his gambling addiction, culminating in a scene where he loses thousands of dollars on a NY Jets game.
-New York had the game in hand, until Buffalo Quarterback J.P.
-Losman fumbled the ball, picked it back up again, and ran it in for a touchdown to win the game.
+New York has the game in hand, until Buffalo Quarterback J.P.
+Losman fumbles the ball, picks it back up again, and runs it in for a touchdown to win the game.
 Flash forward to when that game was actually played in New Jersey: Buffalo has the game in hand, until J.P.
-Losman fumbles the ball to the Jets, who then run it in to win the game.
+Losman fumbles the ball to the Jets, who then run it in for a touchdown to win the game.

 Once upon a time, MADtv had a parody of the show that depicted just how disjointed the show would be if The Sopranos was shown on a non-premium cable channel and edited for all manner of violence, sex, and foul, abusive language.
 The actual syndicated version on A&E isn't as bad as the parody MADtv came up with (which depicted The Sopranos on PAX, of all channels, and featured an entire episode lasting less than five minutes), but it's still pretty funny that the show predicted that The Sopranos would be Edited for Syndication.